 In order to address issue 3 regarding the ability to set signals and events per bearer level application protocol it is proposed to introduce an “Enhanced Protocol Filter” parameter to the “Detect bearer level message” event.
 The parameter contains a protocol from the “WebSocket Subprotocol Name Registry”.
 It is also proposed to introduce a “label” parameter to the “Detect bearer level message” event.
 This parameter contains a label related to the application protocol instance.
 Two similar parameters are proposed to be added to the ObservedEvent.
 These parameter allows the MG and MGC to unambiguously determine to which application protocol instance the event applies.

 In order to address issue 1, it is proposed to add a “Sent Application Protocol” and “label” parameters to the “Send bearer level message”.
 The use of these parameters allows the MGC to indicate which protocol instance the message content belongs to.
 It also allows the MG to determine which protocol instance the message should apply to without needing to decode the application protocol message.
+As noted it is possible that the same label will be used for several data channel so in some circumstances even this combination may not be effective.

 In order to address issue 2 the use of the “WebSocket Subprotocol Name Registry” provides an additional range protocols that are not covered by well known port registrations.
 SCTP and WebSocket both use the websocket subprotocol name registry so it should be future proof.